Need to set up Bitcoin? Start here!

-For the average user, we’ve outlined the basic steps to follow in order to get started with using bitcoin as a form of currency.
+For the average user, we’ve outlined the basic steps to follow to get started with using bitcoin as a form of currency.
 If you want comprehensive technical information on how bitcoin works, you can check out a detailed video here.

 Step 1 – The Wallet

 Your “Bitcoin Wallet” is where all your money is stored.
-Your wallet is basically a bank account, and has a bank account number.
+Your wallet is a bank account and has a bank account number.
 The only difference with a standard bank account is the bitcoin account number consists of a seemingly random string of numbers and letters, whereas a bank account number is structured based on bank, branch, transit number, etc. Bitcoin wallet “addresses” tend to look something like this: